sophie-zhangg/CCC-Solutions/README.md

 # CCC-Solutions
-University of Waterloo's CEMC: Canadian Computing Competition solutions.
+Past University of Waterloo's CEMC: Canadian Computing Competition solutions.
 Past contests found at https://www.cemc.uwaterloo.ca/contests/past_contests.html#ccc.

 Open a pull request if you have a more effective solution :)